top of page

 Massage Therapists:

-According to the College of Massage Therapists of BC, "A registered massage therapist (RMT) in British Columbia is a health professional regulated by CMTBC under BC’s Health Professions Act.
+Massage Therapists are regulated by the College of Complementary Health Professionals of BC.
+"A registered massage therapist (RMT) in British Columbia is a health professional regulated by CMTBC under BC’s Health Professions Act.
 Applicants for registration with CMTBC have completed post-secondary education in clinical applications of health sciences in massage therapy settings, and must meet CMTBC’s rigorous entry-level requirements."
 It goes on to say: "Like all regulated health professionals, RMTs must practice within their professional scope of practice.
 For RMTs, this means providing primarily manual, hands-on treatment and assessment in accordance with the definition of “massage therapy” in the Massage Therapists Regulation.

 Nurses (LPNs, RNs, RPNs, NPs):

-According to the BC College of Nurses & Midwives, "Licensed practical nurses (LPNs) have successfully completed an entry-level LPN education program and met BCCNM registration requirements.
+Nurses are regulated by the BC College of Nurses & Midwives.
+"Licensed practical nurses (LPNs) have successfully completed an entry-level LPN education program and met BCCNM registration requirements.
 LPNs provide nursing services for the promotion, maintenance and restoration of health and the prevention of illness and injury.
 LPNs focus on clients with stable or predictable states of health across all stages of life.
 LPNs practice both autonomously and in collaboration with other health care team members within the LPN Scope of Practice."

 "Registered nurses (RNs) have successfully completed a BCCNM-recognized entry-level RN education program and met BCCNM registration requirements.
 RNs provide nursing services for the promotion, maintenance and restoration of health and the prevention of illness and injury.
 RNs practice both independently and in collaboration with other health care team members with a focus on the competencies of the RN Scope of Practice."